datlt4/WLINUX/my-chatgpt-QA.md

    - Constructs a temporary empty vector of type `std::vector<unsigned char>()`.
    - Uses the `swap` method of vectors to swap the content of the temporary empty vector with the content of `buff`.
    - After the swap, the temporary empty vector will now contain the elements that were previously in `buff`, and `buff` will be left with an empty state.
 Essentially, this operation efficiently clears the contents of `buff`.

+3. `buff.reserve(1024);`
+   - In C++ vectors are dynamic arrays.
+Unlike arrays, they don't have a fixed size.
+They can grow or shrink as required.
+Vectors are assigned memory in blocks of contiguous locations.
+When the memory allocated for the vector falls short of storing new elements, a new memory block is allocated to vector and all elements are copied from the old location to the new location.
+This reallocation of elements helps vectors to grow when required.
+However, it is a costly operation and time complexity is involved in this step is linear.
+   - `std::vector` class provides a useful function reserve which helps user specify the minimum size of the vector.
+It indicates that the vector is created such that it can store at least the number of the specified elements without having to reallocate memory.

 ### Why Use `swap` to Clear the Vector?